-Great Expectations quotes are important because they capture the essence of the emotions and themes in the novel, providing insight into its timeless message.
+Great Expectations quotes capture the novel’s emotions and themes, providing insight into its timeless message.

 They allow readers to reflect on the story’s deeper meanings and connect with it more meaningfully.